JuliaAI/LearnAPI.jl/docs/src/index.md

 - **operations**, such as `predict`, `transform` and `inverse_transform` for applying the model to data not used for training

-- common **access functions**, such as `feature_importances` and `training_losses`, for extracting, from training outcomes information, common to particular classes of models
+- common **accessor functions**, such as `feature_importances` and `training_losses`, for extracting, from training outcomes, information common to different types of models

 - **model traits**, such as `target_proxy_kind(model)`, for promising specific behaviour